 Neuromas (nerve surgery)

-The surgical removal of a neuroma in the front of the foot is a relatively simple procedure, and is often performed under local anaesthetic.
-Following surgery, the patient may be required to use crutches for up to three weeks, though it might take longer for the skin to heal.
+The surgical removal of forefoot neuromas is a relatively simple procedure, and is often performed using a local anaesthetic.
+Following surgery, the patient may be required to use crutches for up to three weeks.
+Additionally, it can take longer for the skin to heal.

 Overall, surgery for neuromas has a high rate of success.
 However, as with any surgery, complications can occur.
 These include infection, excessive swelling, and delays in healing or continued pain.
 Also when a nerve is cut there is a small possibility that the nerve may grow abnormally producing a stump neuroma.
 If the patient walks on the foot before the recommended recovery time, excessive swelling can cause bleeding or scaring that may result in continued pain and delays in healing.